 In the first measurement, we checked out the Idle consumption and Active use consumption.
 The vibrations and audios were turned off, and we also disconnected the Lightbar completely from the PS4 controller to get more comparable results.

 Our measurements show, that XBOX One controller is the winner in both Idle and Active use consumption.
 However, both controllers consume quite a lot of power, even when doing nothing.
 So if you’re just watching Netflix, your controller still drains the battery quite rapidly until it shuts down itself.
 Which can be annoying.

-Next, we checked out how much the vibra consumes.
+Next, we checked out how much Vibra consumes.
 Both controllers used about the same amount of energy for vibrations, ranging between 500mW to 900mW on average.
-The consumption depends on the game and type of vibration.
+The consumption depends on the game and the type of vibration.
 Obviously, the vibra is not on all of the time, but some games use it a lot.
 Vibra can halve your controller’s battery life.

 The PS4 controller has an integrated speaker and some games utilize it quite a lot.
 We tested the average power consumption during Rainbow Six: The Division gameplay, and it added ~70mW on top of the active play consumption when the audio was used.

 As our final measurement, we connected the Lightbar back to the PS4 controller and checked out its’ consumption in different games (The Thief, NHL17, Battlefield, Dying Light).
 The highest consumption level was 270mW when using an in-game flashlight in Dying Light.
 The typical average consumption was ~100mW.
 The lowest consumption was 7mW when the Lightbar brightness was forced to low in the Settings menu.
 It was interesting to note, that you can’t turn the Lightbar completely off.
 Also, some games seem to override the system setting for the Lightbar.